HewlettPackard/dws-simulator/CONTRIBUTING.md

 We welcome contributions to dws-simulator.

+# Pull Requests
+The dws-simulator repository follows the standard GitHub fork+pull model.
+We accept GitHub pull requests.

+Fork the project on GitHub, work in your fork and in branches, push these to your GitHub fork, and when ready, open up a GitHub pull request against https://github.com/HewlettPackard/dws-simulator.

-# Developer's Certificate of Origin
+## Developer's Certificate of Origin

 All contributions must include acceptance of the DCO: